-- tests and monitors periodically the general principles of the remuneration policy; - is responsible for the execution of the remuneration policy; - acts independently; - is able to manage the incentives in relation to risk, capital and liquidity; - consults with the Managing Board and, where relevant, with Human Resources on all matters pertaining to the terms and conditions of employment of the Identified Staff and ensures that the compensation of the Identified Staff and the policy on which it is based is fair, adequate and fully transparent.
+- testing and monitoring periodically the general principles of the remuneration policy; - execution of the remuneration policy; - acting independently; - being able to manage the incentives in relation to risk, capital and liquidity; - consulting with the Managing Board and, where relevant, with Human Resources on all matters pertaining to the terms and conditions of employment of the Identified Staff and ensuring that the compensation of the Identified Staff and the policy on which it is based is fair, adequate and fully transparent.

-The Remuneration Committee meets at least two times a year and consists of two members of the Supervisory Board one of which is an independent member.
+The Remuneration Committee meets at least three times a year and consists of two members of the Supervisory Board one of which is an independent member.
 The Remuneration Committee makes a proposal for the remuneration of the individual members of the Managing Board and the Senior Management, for approval by the Supervisory Board.
-The Supervisory Board advises the Shareholder to adopt the proposed remuneration of the Managing Board in the Annual General Meeting of Shareholders.
+The Supervisory Board advises the Shareholders to adopt the proposed remuneration of the Managing Board in the Annual General Meeting of Shareholders.

 The remuneration of the other members of the Identified Staff are reviewed once a year by the Managing Board in consultation with the Human Resources Department on the basis of the Bank's development and performance, the individual development and performance and changes in the consumer price index (cpi).
 The Managing Board shall advise the Remuneration Committee on the yearly review of the salaries of the other members of the Identified Staff.
-The remuneration of the non-identified staff members are also reviewed once a year by the Senior Management in consultation with the Human Resources Department.
+The remuneration of the non-identified staff members is also reviewed once a year by the Senior Management in consultation with the Human Resources Department.
 The outcome thereof is presented for approval to the Managing Board.

 10.3.
-Information on Link between Pay and Performance
+Information on link between Pay and Performance

-The Remuneration Policy is designed to ensure that cost effective packages are provided which attract and retain the highest calibre employees and motivate them to perform to the highest standards.
-The objective is to align individual rewards with the Bank's performance also in relation to sustainability and in relation to the budget, the performance of the parent bank, the Bank's core values, compliance with internal and external rules and regulations and individual performance both financial as nonfinancial of which the non-financial performance criteria measures for at least 50 percent.
+The Remuneration Policy is designed to ensure that cost effective packages that attract and retain the highest calibre employees and motivate them to perform to the highest standards are provided.
+The objective is to align individual rewards with the Bank's performance in a sustainable way and in relation to the budget, the parent bank's performance, the Bank's core values.
+Compliance with internal and external rules and regulations and individual performance both financial and non-financial with non-financial component accounting for at least 50% of the valuation, are also taken into account.

-Depending on the assessment of the above-mentioned criteria the Remuneration Committee may propose to distribute variable compensation to individual members of the Identified Staff.
-For the non-identified staff Managing Board may decide within the set limits.
+Depending on the assessment of the above-mentioned criteria, the Remuneration Committee may propose to distribute variable compensation to individual members of the Identified Staff.
+For the non-identified staff, Managing Board may decide within the set limits.
 If the Bank does not make any profit in the related calendar year, no variable compensation will be paid, regardless of the outcome of the assessment of the above-mentioned criteria.

 The fixed remuneration is established taking into account the level of responsibility, the role and position of the individual employee and the local market conditions (collective labour agreement).
-One of the basic principles for granting variable pay over performance year 2014 is that variable pay may never exceed 100% of the fixed salary.
-As of performance year 2015 variable remuneration shall not exceed 20% of the fixed component of the remuneration package.
+As of performance year 2017 variable remuneration shall not exceed 20% of the fixed component of the remuneration package.